-By Aaron Lee.
-Last Updated 25th February 2021.
-Please take a look at our guide where we will discuss pothole accident claims and provide free legal advice.
+By Joanne Jeffries.
+Last Updated 29th July 2021.
+Welcome to our guide on pothole accident compensation.
+Please look at our guide, where we will discuss pothole accident claims and provide free legal advice on making a pothole claim.
 Throughout the course of the guide, we are going to address how a personal injury lawyer could offer to handle your case under a No Win No Fee agreement and discuss how much compensation you could be awarded.

-If you have been injured to tripping on or falling down a pothole, no matter where it happened, Accident Claims UK can help you claim compensation for falling down a pothole for a wide range of injuries as a sprained ankle pothole injury.
-Call us on 0800 073 8801 to begin your claim today.
+If you have been injured to tripping on or falling down a pothole, no matter where it happened, Accident Claims UK can help you claim compensation for falling down a pothole for a wide range of injuries as a sprained ankle pothole injury, not to mention your pain and suffering.
+Call us on 0800 073 8801 to begin your pothole injury claims today.

 Select a Section: